 - Rough, cracked skin

 - Trouble breathing

 - Frequent urination and excessive thirst

-- Low sex drive or sexual dysfunctions
+- Low sex drive or sexual dysfunction

 - Changes in the menstrual cycle, including absent or irregular periods and problems with infertility